liray-unendlich/vps/README.md

-# ZENZO Masternode VPS Installation
+# ZENZO (ZNZ) Masternode VPS Installation

-This masternode installation script vastly simplifies the setup of a ZENZO masternode running on a virtual private server (VPS), and it also adds a number of other powerful features, including:
+This masternode installation script vastly simplifies the setup of a ZENZO (ZNZ) masternode running on a virtual private server (VPS) and it also adds a number of other powerful features, including:

 * IPv6 Support
 * Installs 1-100 (or more!)
-ZENZO masternodes in parallel on one VPS, with individual zenzo.conf and data directories
+ZENZO (ZNZ) masternodes in parallel on one VPS, with individual zenzo.conf and data directories
-* It can install masternodes for other coins on the same VPS as ZENZO
+* It can install masternodes for other coins on the same VPS as ZENZO (ZNZ)
 * 100% auto-compilation and 99% of configuration on the masternode side of things
 * Automatically compiling from the latest ZENZO release tag, or another tag can be specified
 * Some security hardening is done, including firewalling and a separate user, increasing security
 * Automatic startup for all masternode daemons

-Some notes and requirements:
+Some Notes and Requirements:

 * Script has only been tested on a Vultr VPS, but should work almost anywhere where IPv6 addresses are available
 * Currently only Ubuntu 16.04, 18.04 LTS Linux is supported